 Another way that silica combats acne is by balancing other minerals in the body—such as calcium and magnesium—which helps to regulate hormones.
 Apart from contributing to acne, an imbalance of hormones can also be a factor in hair loss and thinning hair.
 What's more, silica helps to strengthen hair by delivering all the nutrients necessary for hair growth to the hair follicles.

 Silica also delivers nutrients to the nail bed and is a key mineral in the composition of our nails.
 In this study, silica was given to women with sun‑damaged skin for 20 weeks, to evaluate its ability to improve skin and nail health.
 At the end of the study, there was a decrease in skin roughness and less brittle nails in the group that took silica compared to the women in the placebo group.

 Aside from skin, hair and nails, silica has other roles in the body.
 Calcium needs silica to enable it to build strong bones and teeth.
 This journal article discusses several studies that discovered silica’s positive association with bone mineral density, including one that found that supplementing with silica can increase bone volume in people with osteoporosis.

-Additionally, the body uses silica to produce antibodies and antigens, which are essential components of a healthy immune system.
+Additionally, the body uses silica to produce antibodies, which are essential for a healthy immune system.
 Silica can also clear our bodies of excess aluminium.
 This study done in 2010 reported that supplementation with silica could help to prevent aluminium accumulation in the brain, and be a potential therapy for Alzheimers.